 After you go home, take your temperature and weigh yourself every day.
 Tell your healthcare

 provider if your temperature is over 100.4°F (38˚C), or if your weight changes.

-Call your healthcare provider if you have shortness of breath or swelling in your
+Call your provider if you have shortness of breath or swelling in your legs.

-Avoid lifting anything heavy for several weeks.
-Ask your healthcare provider about
+Don't lift anything heavy for several weeks.
+Ask your provider about what is safe

-Follow all the instructions your health care provider gives you for medicines, exercise,
+Follow all the instructions your provider gives you for medicines, exercise, diet,

 Tell all of your dentists and other healthcare providers about your health history.